 Hotel de Buci by MH is where I stayed for my December 2016 trip to Paris.
 It’s my favorite hotel in Paris to date.
 In fact, it’s likely to be where I stay next time, too.
 Why did I love it?

 Hotel de Buci is an excellent value boutique 4-star hotel with a friendly staff.
 The decor is traditionally Parisian.
 (Think antique furniture and velvet drapes.)
 The Louvre, Luxembourg Gardens, and Notre Dame are no more than a 10-15 minute walk and the metro is a couple of blocks away.
 Rue de Buci is the quintessential, tiny Paris street lined with cafés filled with locals, visitors, and the occasional jazz quartet.
 I loved how all of these elements combined for the perfect stay.
-Check latest prices.
+Check latest prices or Book now.

 Where do you like to stay in Paris?
 Do you have a favorite Arrondissement or hotel?

 Like this post?
 Please share it on social media using the share buttons below.